 As if 2020 hasn’t delivered enough new concepts ranging from inconvenient (corona vs. covid) to apocalyptic (ready the bunker!), next up is increased acne from wearing masks (Mask Acne or “Maskne” because the internets are undefeated).
-Masks can rub on your skin causing irritation and block your pores causing oil build ups.
+Masks can rub on your skin causing irritation, blocked pores and oil build up.

-Under normal circumstances, it doesn’t take a team of dermatologists to tell you that when an accessory is irritating your skin, to stop using that accessory.
-These aren’t normal times.
+Under normal circumstances, it doesn’t take a team of dermatologists to tell you that when an accessory is irritating your skin, to stop using said accessory.
+But as you all already know, these aren’t normal times.

-Unless you’re on house arrest or own a private island, wearing your mask is necessary.
-As serious as we take skin care, it’s only one element of your health and it’s important that we look out for ourselves and our fellow humans.
+Unless you’re on house arrest or own a private island, wearing your mask is a necessity every time you step outside.
+As serious as we take skin care, it’s only one element of our health, and it’s important that we look out for the overall health of ourselves and our fellow humans.